Dark mode

 Attachments

-For bushes.
-Nozzle designed for cutting branches of small thickness, characteristic of most shrubs.
-The general principle of operation of such a device is similar to clippers: there are two sets of teeth located close to each other, one of them is stationary, and the second moves back and forth at high speed during operation.
-As a result, each pair of movable and fixed teeth works in the manner of scissors, cutting leaves and branches that have fallen under the blades.
-The nozzle itself looks like a web stretched forward, on both sides of which the teeth are located; this allows you to move it in any direction during operation — to the right or left, depending on the situation.
-It should be noted that bush nozzles are able to cope with branches up to 2-3 cm (depending on engine power), but they are still not designed for use as full-fledged saws.
+- For bushes.
+An attachment designed for cutting thin branches, typical of most shrubs.
+The general principle of operation of such a device is similar to hair clippers: there are two sets of teeth located close to each other, one of them is stationary, and the second moves back and forth at high speed during operation.
+As a result, each pair of movable and fixed teeth works like scissors, cutting leaves and branches that fall under the blades.
+The nozzle itself looks like a blade stretched forward, with teeth on both sides of it; this allows you to move it in any direction during work - to the right or left, depending on the situation.
+It is worth noting that bush attachments are capable of coping with branches up to 2-3 cm (depending on engine power), however, they are still not designed for use as full-fledged saw.

-For grass.
-Attachments for cutting grass and leaves.
-Like bush (see above), two rows of teeth are used; and in general, a brush cutter with such a nozzle looks like an enlarged clipper, only not for hair, but for grass.
-At the same time, it is worth noting that it is not able to replace a full-fledged lawn mower: the cutting width most often does not exceed 20 cm, and the devices themselves are usually small battery models (see "Power") and are not structurally designed to work with large areas.
-Their main purpose is the decorative processing of small flo...wer beds, as well as edges that a conventional lawn mower cannot reach.
+- For grass.
+Attachments designed for cutting grass and leaves.
+Like bush ones (see above), they use two rows of teeth; and in general, a hedge trimmer with such an attachment is similar to an enlarged clipper, only not for hair, but for grass.
+It is worth noting that it is not capable of replacing a full-fledged lawn mower: the cutting width most often does not exceed 20 cm, and the devices themselves are usually small battery-powered models (see “Power”) and are not designed to work with large areas.
+Their main purpose is the decorative treatment of small flower beds, as well as edges...that a regular lawn mower cannot reach.

-— Saw blade.
-Such nozzles are very similar to the working element of a chain saw: an elongated rounded base (tyre), along the edge of which cutting teeth move during operation.
-They are designed to cut thick branches that ordinary bush attachments (see above) cannot handle, and are used primarily in pole cutters (see "Type").
+Saw blade.
+Such attachments are very similar to the working element of a chain saw: an elongated rounded base (bar), along the edge of which cutting teeth move during operation.
+They are designed for cutting thick branches that conventional bush attachments cannot handle (see above), and are used primarily in pole pruners (see “Type”).

 Pole length